Policies on access and use of the collections at Baltimore City Archives

 SEARCHROOM – COURTESIES AND REQUIREMENTS

-- It is the responsibility of the researcher to secure written permission to publish, reprint or reproduce recorded materials from the Archives.
+- It is the responsibility of the researcher to secure written permission to publish, reprint or reproduce images materials from the archives.
 The researcher assumes responsibility for conforming to the laws of libel and copyright.

-- The Archives retains and asserts any and all rights not enumerated in these rules and regulations necessary to protect its holdings which do not violate civil liberties as defined and upheld by the courts of the State of Maryland and the United States.
+- The Archives retains and asserts any and all rights not enumerated in these rules and regulations, necessary to protect its holdings, which do not violate civil liberties, as defined and upheld by the courts of the State of Maryland and the United States.

 - These rules and regulations are subject to change at the discretion of the Baltimore City Archives.